Target Behavior: Healthy Eating

 Intervention Reach and Adoption

-As an institutional policy, the procurement motion specifically targets County employees (100,000 + individuals); patrons who purchase food and beverages at County venues, and populations whose meals are provided by County of Los Angeles food venues and programs.
-The County distributes meals to youth, seniors, patients, and incarcerated individuals; populations who are at greater risk for obesity and poverty.
-Once the institutional policy is fully implemented, DPH estimates that it will impact the nutritional quality of nearly 37 million meals offered/sold in various County settings per year.
+As an institutional policy, the procurement motion specifically targets 100,000 + County employees; patrons who purchase food and beverages at County venues, and populations whose meals are provided by County of Los Angeles food venues and programs.
+The County distributes meals to youth, seniors, patients, and incarcerated individuals; populations who are at greater risk for developing nutrition-related chronic diseases and those who are economically disadvantaged.
+DPH estimated that motions would impact the nutritional quality of approximately 37 million meals offered/sold in various County operated settings per year.

 Setting: Community, Retail, Worksite